chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 {{< note >}}

-- This page explains the configuration for backup and restore with object storage for On-Premise deployment.
 - If user choose `backup_config` as `object_storage` in `config.toml,` backup is already configured during the deployment, and in that case **the below steps are not required**.
 If `backup_config` left blank, then configuration needs to be configure manually.

 {{< /note >}}